sbrup/obsticles/README.md

 - In line 8 put the OAuth token you got earlier beside the 'oath:'
 - In OBS, navigate to 'Tools', click 'WebSocket Server Settings'
 - In the 'Server Settings' section, click on show 'Connect Info'
-- In line 25, replace the ip, port and password with those in the 'Connect Info' pane
+- In line 25, replace the IP address, port and password with those in the 'Connect Info' pane

 - Open the node.js command prompt
 - Navigate to the folder you put the JS file in